-You can eliminate such types of workers from your organisation.
+You can eliminate such types of workers from your organization.

 WHY COMPETENCY-BASED MANAGEMENT?

-Competency-based management is a development process aligned with the strategic direction of the organisation.
+Competency-based management is a development process aligned with the strategic direction of the organization.

 The process aims to.

-- Build a high performing organisation with capabilities to proactively address business needs.
+- Build a high performing organization with capabilities to proactively address business needs.

 - Communicate the competency continuum and the criteria for the competent employee openly.

-- Provide a structure that links the needs of individuals with the needs of the organisation.
+- Provide a structure that links the needs of individuals with the needs of the organization.

 - Encourage every individual to be proactive in development (innovative approach, Superior delivery, and equipping for higher roles).

 - Provide opportunities for every individual to identify and enhance strengths and reduce gaps.